D3fy/defiance-overlay/README.rst

 The Phoenix Meta-Gentoo Overlay
 ==========================

-:keywords: webauth, sso, funtoo, gentoo, ebuild, perl, dancer
+:keywords: webauth, sso, funtoo, gentoo, ebuild, perl, dancer, monitoring
 :description:

     The beginnings of a meta distribution